jdoleary/Spellmasons/docs/TasksCurrent.md

 - cooldown instead of mana multiplier scaling
 - Add cooldown to "Expanding"
 ## Prediction issues
-- prediction should factor in standing on pickups, see video
+- prediction should factor in standing on pickups
+    - this can be reproduced by standing on health pot and queuing up just enough slash spells to kill you and triggering it.
+You will see that it predicts that you will die but you don't because as soon as you first take damage the health pot triggers
 # Content
 - Make Youtube short audio louder
-- SFX for when you pickup scroll
-- Rend
-    - new sfx
-- Bleed
-    - new sfx
-- Suffocate
-    - new sfx
 # Optimization
 - Optimize: targeting spells seem pretty slow in prediction
 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
-- Target all (corpse, unit, or pickup based on first selection - but it also targets you)
-- summon spells
 - unlimited range (also target yourself)
-- blood archer - fires 3 times (at different enemies if available)
-- perk: increase attack range - cut health in half
-- feature: secondary spellbar
 - Idea: "oh shit button": double the amount of mana you have this level but it reduces by half next level. " Break glass in case of emergency.
 Deal with the devil
 - Idea: Amplify spell: makes "multicast"
 - Add `cooldown` to spells rather than expense scaling